elenaeslin/odin-recipes/README.md

 This is an introductory project to HTML basis.
-The project consist of making a landing page for a lasagna recipe, with the picture of the chief.
+The project consist of making a landing page for a lasagna recipe, with the picture of the main dish.

 ## Steps followed:
 * 1- I created index.html with the main page and I added a main navigation with links to other pages.